Hexagram #13: Heaven over Fire

-A social framework is at issue in this hexagram, which references groups of friends and the ties that bind them.
+A social framework is at issue in hexagram number 13, which references groups of friends and the ties that bind them.
 Trust is important here, but also a willingness to put others before oneself.
 As in all fellowships, there is a pecking order -- some are higher and some are lower.
 When this order is threatened, the entire fellowship can be threatened as well.
 Also referenced here is the concept of those who are inside the fellowship vs. those that are outside.

 Changes in Line 1